MiroslavVitkov/rat/README.md

 Legal
 ---
 Running an instance of 'rat relay' can enable various illegal activities e.g. inciting to violence, child porn videos and more.
-Whoever hosts the chartroom(relay) is probably liable in their respective jurisdiction.
+Whoever hosts the chatroom(relay) is probably liable in their respective jurisdiction.
 RAT is committed to solving that through 'bots'.